f5devcentral/f5-agility-labs-nginx/docs/class8/module2/module2.rst

 After changes, make sure to publish and run test again with same values.

-.. note:: How did the performance change adn What does worker_connections do?
+.. note:: How did the performance change and What does worker_connections do?

 |